isomerpages/ncss-ssi/_training/Featured Courses for Registration.md

 **Management and Organisational Development**

 * **[Strategic Innovation: Pure & Simple - By DPIA (Synchronous)](https://docs.google.com/forms/d/e/1FAIpQLSc3r8kfWF7_XaJdA1wka4GUVzi_0Uhr7V9NXSLxAwj_JToWYg/viewform)**
-<br> Gain the discipline of building a pipeline of Innovation and repeatable process of Innovation on demand.
+<br> Discover the importance of innovation in the social service sector.
+Gain insight on the strategies and methods you can employ to embed a culture of innovation in your organisation.
 <br> (Registration Closing Date: 18 March 2022)

 * **[Strategy Execution in Disruptive Times - By DPIA (Synchronous)](https://forms.gle/GaTLPjDhJvptbHLd9)**